B. F. Gribble: Biography

-After his death in 1962, his widow donated many of his works to Poole Museum, which now possesses the world's largest collection of Gribbles.
+Bernard Gribble died on 21 February 1962 at 60 Alexandra Road, Poole, aged 89.
+He was buried in the Parkstone cemetery in Poole.
+After her husband's death Nellie Gribble donated many of his works to Poole Museum, which now possesses the world's largest collection of his paintings.
 The collection numbers 250 paintings, drawings, prints and photographs.
 Typical paintings in the Poole collection are The Plague Ship, The Whelp of the Black Rover and The Return of the Argosy Galleons, but there are also some local topographical works such as depictions of the Guildhall, the Custom House, views of the Quay and harbour, a portrait of former Mayor of Poole, Herbert Carter, in civic regalia, and one of a woman believed to be Gribble's wife Nellie.